Uninett/Argus/docs/development/howtos/change-settings.rst

 How to change site-specific settings
 ====================================

-Two ways to define these site-specific settings follows.
+Two ways to define these site-specific settings follow.

 Variant 1: Using environment variables in the shell
 ===================================================